I Can (Blue song)

 "I Can" is a song released by British boy group Blue, taken from their fourth studio album, Roulette.
 It was the United Kingdom's entry for the Eurovision Song Contest 2011, in Düsseldorf, Germany.
-It was written by group members Duncan James and Lee Ryan with Ciaron Bell, Ben Collieer, Ian Hope, Liam Keenan, and NoThwegian production team StarSign.
+It was written by group members Duncan James and Lee Ryan with Ciaron Bell, Ben Collieer, Ian Hope, Liam Keenan, and Norwegian production team StarSign.

 "I Can" finished in 11th place and scored 100 points.
 It peaked at number sixteen on the UK Singles Chart, and reached the top ten in Germany, Austria and Switzerland.
 It also charted in Belgium, Ireland, and Scotland.

 Critical reception

 Digital Spy gave the song three stars out of five, and wrote: "I've never lost anything quite like this/ No second chances if I don't find it," the band continue over juddering synths that give way to a fist-clenching, Blue for 2011 chorus that sadly just misses the spot - the watered down production suggesting they aren't as cocksure of this plan as they claim. [...]
 Still - call them crazy, but there's enough here to suggest they might just pull the whole thing off."